JMarkstrom/yubikey-removal-behavior/readme.md

 # YubiKey Removal Behavior

-Licensed under the Apache License, Version 2.0 (the "License").

 ## ℹ️ About
 The **YubiKey Removal Behavior** application is inspired by the native Windows "Smart Card Removal Behavior" feature and extends a similar level of control to FIDO2 Security Keys (YubiKeys) by locking a compatible Windows workstation OR logging out the